LeonMrBonnie/altv-module-sdk-guide/articles/handling-events.md

 ## How to handle events

 There are two ways to handle events.
 They can be either handled globally, or they are handled by each resource individually.
-Which of these two approaches is better depends on the circumstances of the scripting language the module is for.
+It is recommended the module handles the events per resource.

 Both approaches will be covered here.